muritane/coordination-architecture/load-bearing_theory_stack.md

 **Metrics** are executable interfaces that encode compressed distinctions.

-A metric is real‑for‑execution only if it:
+A metric is real-for-execution only if it:

-* captures minimally sufficient degrees of freedom,
+- captures minimally sufficient degrees of freedom,
-* is finite and resource‑bounded,
+- is finite and resource-bounded,
-* is operationally substitutable within the closure regime,
+- is operationally substitutable within the closure regime,
-* yields determinate outcomes,
+- yields determinate outcomes,
-* fails explicitly when saturated or misapplied.
+- fails explicitly when saturated or misapplied.

 Metrics do not encode truth.
 They encode **what must be held fixed for viability over a horizon**.

-Articulated values that never bind compression remain narratively visible but execution‑inert.
+Articulated values that never bind compression remain narratively visible but execution-inert.

 ---